lookbook-hq/lookbook/README.md

 ### Testing

-Lookbook uses [RSpec](https://relishapp.com/rspec) for testing.
+Lookbook uses [RSpec](https://relishapp.com/rspec).
+[Appraisal](https://github.com/thoughtbot/appraisal) is used to run tests against different Ruby and Rails versions.

-Tests can be run using the `rake spec` or `bundle exec rspec` commands.
+Tests can be run using the `bundle exec appraisal rspec` command.

 The dummy app that the tests are being run against can be viewed by running the `bin/dummy` command and then browsing to http://localhost:9292/lookbook